-Our Volunteer Reading Specialists have come to Elmina to share their experience, knowledge and love for teaching children to read.
+Our Volunteer Reading Specialists have come back to Elmina to share their experience, knowledge and love for teaching children to read.
 It is visit #10 for Sue and #5 for Toni.
-They have two major projects, “Jolly Phonics” and “Reading and writing Culturally Relevant books”.
-These projects are described in detail below
+They have two major projects, “Jolly Phonics” and “Reading and Writing Culturally Relevant Books”.
+These projects are described in detail below.

-Jolly Phonics is a phonics based reading method that applies sounds and motions to the letters helping students to sound out words.
+Jolly Phonics is a phonics based reading method that applies sounds and motions to the letters, helping students to sound out words.
 Nearly 25 of our Pay It Forward students (PIFs) and local teachers have been trained by Jolly Phonics personnel.
 Tomorrow’s Stars has expanded on this training and uses the method in 4 schools.
-This enables over 500 students in KG through grade 2 to learn the method.
+This enables over 500 students in KG through grade 2 to learn to read English.

-Grant from “A Seed of Change” helps us Read and Write books with local content (Culturally Relevant) Books.
+3-Grant from “A Seed of Change” helps us read and write books with local content (Culturally Relevant books).